Aryan-Rajesh-Python/Automated_Resume_Ranking_System/README.md

 - Allows users to input job descriptions to tailor the ranking process based on specific requirements.

-- Calculates similarity scores between resumes and job descriptions, providing insights into candidate fit.
+- Calculates similarity scores between resumes and job descriptions, providing rank insights into candidate fit.

 - Enables users to download the ranking results in CSV format for further review or